Blog SOC 1 vs SOC 2

 • Qualified Opinion: Indicates that the auditor found some deficiencies in the design or operating effectiveness of controls.
 These deficiencies need to be addressed to meet the required standards.
 A qualified opinion doesn’t mean a failure but highlights areas needing improvement.

-Benefits of SOC Compliance
+The Benefits of SOC Compliance

-3. Risk Management and Security Improvement
+3. Better Risk Management and Improved Security

 Recent Developments and Trends in SOC Reporting